 The first step in this learning process is listening to a parent or a tutor.
 It is necessary to develop humility.
 Without this quality, we think we know everything after reading a book and finally, we are less in a learning process.
 This explains why reading is only a second step.
 By listening, we also learn social bonding and empathy, fundamental qualities that will make our being fruitful afterwards.

 Writing consolidates our knowledge and elaborates our thought.
 It is by writing that we can clarify and amplify our thinking.
 Often, writing generates new ideas that could not have been discovered by thinking alone.
-It is unfortunate to note that writing is perhaps of the 4 skills, the one that has suffered the most from modernity.
-The don’t write letters anymore, at most emails or tweets delineated to the character.
+It is unfortunate that writing is perhaps the one of the four skills that has suffered the most from modernity.
+People no longer write letters, at most emails or tweets delineated to the character.

-Speaking allows us to teach others and requires a great capacity for synthesis.
+Talking allows us to teach others and requires a great capacity of synthesis.
 In this day and age, everyone talks because they have to say something, whether it’s through videos or text (the written communication that dominates the web is in fact a replication of orality, there is no real distinction between text and speech on social networks, unlike before when text was a dialect in its own right, with a more polished level of language).
 The consequence of this is that it is more difficult to find one’s way through this digital din.
-Information is available in plethoric forms but it has never been of such poor quality in proportion to past eras.
+Information is available in plethoric forms but it has never been of such a poor quality in comparison with past eras.
 Of course, algorithms are doing their job of skimming, but the strategy of technology companies is to drown us under a flood of information so that we stay as long as possible on their platform.

-Each skill actually develops different qualities that must be assimilated in the right order, otherwise we risk misapplying them or simply becoming mediocre in all 4 areas.
+Each skill actually develops different qualities that must be assimilated in the right order, otherwise you risk misapplying them or simply becoming mediocre in all four areas.